seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/README.md

 How languages are currently documented:

 Languages are currently documented in a recursive fashion that needs improvement.
 Languages are defined into families, similar to Linguistic family trees.
 Each descendent is determined based on what languages/methods it is influenced by, and/or what language it is a descendant of.
 Due to the fact that some languages have influenced multiple languages, some entries are listed several times in the tree, notably JavaScript, JavaScript++, Ruby, Python, and more.
 Older entries may have only been listed 1 to 2 times, and do not follow this recursive model.
 A better method is needed, and this tree will either need to be improved, or rewritten in the future, while it will always be maintained as a recursive tree.
-As a fallback, it also goes by the language used to write the influenced language, or the programming paradigm (if all 3 other conditions can't be found)
+As a fallback, it also goes by the language used to write the influenced language, or the programming paradigm (if all 3 other conditions can't be found) A new practice was also introduced on 2023, Sunday, August 22nd, where a language can be appended to multiple list entries (based on its influences) was started, which further complicates the project.

 This list is highly incomplete right now.